Revolution2032/SCFTool/README.md

 After several years of updating the code, I hereby announce the SCF Tool source code to the public.
 It is good for everyone to use for personal or commercial improvement and use.

-The final update was made on May 15, 2021 with version 22.1 and the project has officially has been discontinued.
+The final update was made on May 15, 2021 with version 22.1 and the project officially has been discontinued.

 Any feedback via Telegram:
 https://t.me/Revolution2022